-Ayurvedic medicine, which includes a balanced (Ahara-Vihara) diet, lifestyle changes, and mind-body therapy, can also improvehelp patients' immune systems.
-One of the ways to provide patients with the best quality of life possible is through chakra meditation.
-An individual'sperson's spinal column is home to six primary chakras: Agya, Anahata, Swadhisthana, Manipura, and Muladhara.
+Ayurvedic medicine, which includes a balanced (Ahara-Vihara) diet, lifestyle changes, and mind-body therapy, can also improve patients' immune systems.
+One way to provide patients with the best quality of life is through chakra meditation.
+Anindividual's spinal column is home to six primary chakras: Agya, Anahata, Swadhisthana, Manipura, and Muladhara.
 Despite their subtle bodily locations, these centers are strikingly similar to the nerve plexuses found in the gross body.
-In addition to the se six, there are two more awakening centers, Bindu and Sahastrara, the knowledge of which can only be attained at very advanced levels of consciousness. .
+In addition to these six, there are two more awakening centers, Bindu and Sahastrara, the knowledge of which can only be attained at very advanced levels of consciousness.

-Techniques such aslike thesethis are defined by the International Society for the Study of Subtle Energies and Energy Medicine.
+Techniques such asthese are defined by the International Society for the Study of Subtle Energies and Energy Medicine.
 This branch of medicine holds that health problems arise from disruptions in the body's "energy field" and that these disruptions may be remedied by re-balancing.
-Because of the electromagnetic nature of the human body, engineers have developed tools, such as like electrocardiography and magnetic resonance imaging, to monitor the frequencies of this energy.
-These energy pathways and these sites have been provenare proved inby several studiesresearch to transmit electricity.
+Because of the electromagnetic nature of the human body, engineers have developed tools, such as electrocardiography and magnetic resonance imaging, to monitor the frequencies of this energy.
+These energy pathways and sites have been provenin several studies to transmit electricity.
 Scientists at Seoul National University have provided extensive evidence of meridian energy channels, or a "primary vascular system."
-Their interpretation wais that this mechanism is fundamental to the cardiovascular system.
-The Nnovel tubular formations were first described almost half a century ago by a North Korean scientist named S. Kim Bong Han.
-They were found both within and outside theof blood arteries and lymphatics, on the surface of the internal organs, and under the dermis of the skin.
-These, Hhe thought that these, were the old-fashioned meridian lines.
-Since its discovery, the meridians have been dubbed "Bonghan canals" or canals; further studiesy haves confirmed that this system is present in other organs.
-22
+Their interpretation was that this mechanism is fundamental to the cardiovascular system.
+Novel tubular formations were first described almost half a century ago by a North Korean scientist named S. Kim Bong Han.
+They were found both within and outside the blood arteries and lymphatics, on the surface of the internal organs, and under the dermis of the skin.
+He thought that these were old-fashioned meridian lines.
+Since its discovery, meridians have been dubbed "Bonghan canals" or canals; further studies have confirmed that this system is present in other organs.

-Korean researchers have proven beyond a-reasonable doubt that the main vascular system is the tangible part of the acupuncture meridian system, and they also suggest that this system plays a role in the transmission of biophotons (light rays) and genetic information.
+Korean researchers have proven beyond reasonable doubt that the main vascular system is the tangible part of the acupuncture meridian system, and they also suggest that this system plays a role in the transmission of biophotons (light rays) and genetic information.
 The energy, the distributed information in DNA, and the meridians may all be interconnected.
-The study's authors discovered that meridians are more than just skin-deep; they are're really a network of channels through whichthat a fluid may circulate through, with the potential to aggregate stem cells.
-Following the initial reporting of behavioral and neurological differences in animals in the Soviet Union in the 1950s and the 1960s, researchers have diligently studied the effects of radiation on peripheral nerve tissues.
+The authors discovered that meridians are more than just skin-deep; they are a network of channels through which a fluid may circulate, with the potential to aggregate stem cells.
+Following the initial report of behavioral and neurological differences in animals in the Soviet Union in the 1950s and the 1960s, researchers have diligently studied the effects of radiation on peripheral nerve tissues.